Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Results

 \subsection{Star-like BD features}

-On the samples tested at cold a number of atypical BD features were discovered.
-The spots are characterized by a very shallow depth with star-like shape instead of circular one.
-The star-like BDs occurred on the cathode only.
-See the SEM image on fig.~\ref{fig:inna02star} for details of the star-like BD morphology.
+A number of atypical features of BD were discovered in the samples tested at cold temperatures.
+The spots are characterized by a very shallow depth with a star-like shape instead of a circular one.
+The star-like BD features occurred only on the cathode.
+See the SEM image on Fig.~\ref{fig:inna02star} for the star-like BD morphology details.

-More examples of atypical BD features are shown on fig.~\ref{fig:Starlike_BDs}.
-The spots are spatially matched, with the top and bottom row showing features from the same breakdown on anode respectively cathode.
-The same feature characterization as before was done for the atypical spots.
-Figs.~\ref{fig:1a} and~\ref{fig:1c} demonstrate how the regions for star-likes BD features are defined, similarly to the regular BDs, described earlier (see figs.~\ref{fig:Anode} and~\ref{fig:Cathode}).

-The anode BD feature corresponding to the same cathode spot looks very regular.
-One finds a light central disk with a halo around it (fig.~\ref{fig:2a}).
-On average, the anode spots corresponding to star-like cathode sites are smaller and more shallow, with details faintly visible (fig.~\ref{fig:3a}).
-The machining grooves are also still visible under the feature.